Spanish–American War: American interest in the Caribbean

 In 1823, the fifth American President James Monroe (1758–1831, served 1817–25) enunciated the Monroe Doctrine, which stated that the United States would not tolerate further efforts by European governments to retake or expand their colonial holdings in the Americas or to interfere with the newly independent states in the hemisphere.
 The U.S. would, however, respect the status of the existing European colonies.
 Before the American Civil War (1861–1865), Southern interests attempted to have the United States purchase Cuba and convert it into a new slave state.
 The pro-slavery element proposed the Ostend Manifesto of 1854.
 Anti-slavery forces rejected it.

 After the American Civil War and Cuba's Ten Years' War, U.S. businessmen began monopolizing the devalued sugar markets in Cuba.
 In 1894, 90% of Cuba's total exports went to the United States, which also provided 40% of Cuba's imports.
 Cuba's total exports to the U.S. were almost twelve times larger than the export to Spain.
 U.S. business interests indicated that while Spain still held political authority over Cuba, it was the U.S. that held economic power over Cuba.

 The U.S. became interested in a trans-isthmus canal in either Nicaragua or Panama and realized the need for naval protection.
 Captain Alfred Thayer Mahan was an exceptionally influential theorist; his ideas were much admired by future 26th President Theodore Roosevelt, as the U.S. rapidly built a powerful naval fleet of steel warships in the 1880s and 1890s.
-Roosevelt served as Assistant Secretary of the Navy in 1897–1898 and was an aggressive supporter of an American war with Spain over Cuban interests.
+Roosevelt served as Assistant Secretary of the Navy from 1897 to 1898 and was an aggressive supporter of an American war with Spain over Cuban interests.

 Meanwhile, the "Cuba Libre" movement, led by Cuban intellectual José Martí until he died in 1895, had established offices in Florida.
 The face of the Cuban revolution in the U.S. was the "Cuban Junta", under the leadership of Tomás Estrada Palma, who in 1902 became Cuba's first president.
 The Junta dealt with leading newspapers and Washington officials and held fund-raising events across the U.S. It funded and smuggled weapons.
 It mounted an extensive propaganda campaign that generated enormous popular support in the U.S. in favor of the Cubans.
 Protestant churches and most Democrats were supportive, but business interests called on Washington to negotiate a settlement and avoid war.

 Cuba attracted enormous American attention, but almost no discussion involved the other Spanish colonies of Puerto Rico, also in the Caribbean, or of the Philippines or Guam.
 Historians note that there was no popular demand in the United States for an overseas colonial empire.